Expand description

 After calling this function, the caller is responsible for the memory

-.
+previously managed by the OwnedVal.
 In particular, the caller should

-and release the memory, taking into
+properly destroy T with DropRaw and release the memory, taking into

-account the memory layout used by OwnedVal
+account the memory layout used by OwnedVal.
+The easiest way to do this

-is to convert the raw pointer back into an OwnedVal
+is to convert the raw pointer back into an OwnedVal with the

-function, allowing the OwnedVal
+OwnedVal::from_raw_in function, allowing the OwnedVal destructor to

 perform the cleanup.